Leptomeningeal cancer: Epidemiology

 In the United States, 1–8% of cancer patients are diagnosed with leptomeningeal disease, with approximately 110,000 cases per year.
 The exact incidence of leptomeningeal disease is difficult to determine, since gross examination at autopsy may overlook signs of leptomeningeal disease, and microscopic pathological inspection may be normal if the seeding is multifocal or if an unaffected area of the central nervous system (CNS) is examined.

 Current research

-New treatments and clinical trial for breast cancer patients and non-small cell lung cancer patients with leptomeningeal disease are currently being explored.
+New treatments and clinical trials for breast cancer patients, non-small cell lung cancer patients, and patients with high grade gliomas or other solid tumors with leptomeningeal disease are currently being explored.

 People with leptomeningeal metastasis are generally excluded from clinical trials, thereby limiting the systematic assessment of novel therapies in this subgroup of patients with poor prognosis.
 More patients with leptomeningeal metastasis should be enrolled into trials investigating novel agents with the potential to penetrate the blood–brain barrier.

 Novel approaches are being studied as currently available therapies are toxic and provide limited benefits.